ravendb/docs/docs/intro/quickstart/adding-ravendb-to-your-application.markdown

 If you are not sure what to choose, go with the RavenDB Client.
 Only use Embedded if you are certain this is indeed what you need.

+.. note:
+  RavenDB Embedded can't run on the Client Profile.

 Each of those can be added to your project by either using **nuget** or extracting the contents of a build package.
 In this short tutorial we will show you how to do each.

 ## Installing using nuget